Bruce Ridge Nature Reserve

 You are likely to encounter all these park users when you visit the reserve, so please become familiar with the trail etiquette.

-Bruce Ridge and the surrounding area have many listed indigenous cultural heritage sites, an indication of the area's importance to the Ngunnawal people.
+Bruce Ridge and the surrounding area have many registered Aboriginal cultural heritage sites, an indication of the area's importance to the Ngunnawal people.
 Please respect the cultural landscape and leave it as you found it.

 Bruce Ridge has numerous management tracks and a paved cycle path is located along the edge of the reserve.
-In 2011 a series of multi-use trails on Bruce Ridge were established which are very popular for mountain bike riding.
+In 2011 a series of multi-use trails were established on Bruce Ridge, which are very popular for mountain bike riding.

 - Dogs are allowed on leash